leenput/microcredential-nextflow-project/STEPBYSTEP.md

 --> match in main.nf by setting up value channels for qscore and length --> feed chopper module with reads channel, qscore and length value channels

-**Define outputs**: The tool outputs a filtered fastq file, which we will emit, to then use as input for post-processing QC step and for alignment.
+**Define outputs**: The tool outputs a filtered fastq file, which we will emit, to then use as input for post-processing QC step and for alignment.  <br>

 ### 3. alignment module - minimap2
-Find appropriate **conda enviroments/containers**.
+Find appropriate **conda enviroments/containers**.<br>
 - conda: https://anaconda.org/bioconda/minimap2=2.29
 - container: quay.io/biocontainers/minimap2:2.29--h577a1d6_0

-**Define inputs**: Minimap2 requires the filtered fastq reads and fasta reference as input files.
+**Define inputs**: Minimap2 requires the filtered fastq reads and fasta reference as input files.<br>
 - set up value channel (fromPath) for fasta reference file in main.nf
 - module input is tuple of sample and filtered reads, and path to fasta file.

-**Define outputs**: alignment file in SAM format.
+**Define outputs**: alignment file in SAM format. <br>
 - Specify in samtools module output as tuple of sample and SAM file path.
-- Connect in main.nf with chopper fastq output.
+- Connect in main.nf with chopper fastq output. <br>

 ### 3a. alignment processing module - samtools
-Find appropriate **conda enviroments/containers**.
+Find appropriate **conda enviroments/containers**.<br>
 - conda: https://anaconda.org/bioconda/samtools=1.21
 - container: quay.io/biocontainers/samtools:1.21--h96c455f_1

-**Define inputs**: we will use different function of samtools convert (samtools view), sort (samtools sort) and index (samtools index) the SAM aligment file.
+**Define inputs**: we will use different function of samtools convert (samtools view), sort (samtools sort) and index (samtools index) the SAM aligment file. <br>
 - module input is tuple of sample and path to SAM file.
 - use module script section to pipe the different functions for efficiency.

-**Define output**: two outputs: sorted bam file and index So module output is tuple of sample and the sorted BAM, which we will emit as 'bam'.
+**Define output**: two outputs: sorted bam file and index<br>
+So module output is tuple of sample and the sorted BAM, which we will emit as 'bam'.
 Another output is the index (.bai) file, which we will not emit because not explicitely needed to call upon it in remainder of pipeline.

-**Modify main.nf**: Include samtools.nf module and connect emitted minimap2 output as process input.
+**Modify main.nf**: Include samtools.nf module and connect emitted minimap2 output as process input.<br>

 ### 3b. alignment evaluation
 Using samtools depth, calculate per-position coverage.
 For this, we create a COVERAGE process in the samtools module file, that uses the sorted bam file as an input and generates a coverage.txt file.
-We also use Nanoplot again to calculate metrics of aligned reads.
+We also use Nanoplot again to calculate metrics of aligned reads.<br>
---> include COVERAGE process from samtools module and NANOPLOT_BAM process from nanoplot module in main.nf --> call upon the processes and connect data channels
+--> include COVERAGE process from samtools module and NANOPLOT_BAM process from nanoplot module in main.nf --> call upon the processes and connect data channels<br>

 ### 4. final QC evaluation - custom script
-This module will contain a bash script that will parse the output files generated by nanoplot and samtools depth to evaluate if the sample is suitable for downstream analyses (FAIL/PASS).
+This module will contain a bash script that will parse the output files generated by nanoplot and samtools depth to evaluate if the sample is suitable for downstream analyses (FAIL/PASS).<br>
 - input: NanoStat.txt files of raw, filtered and mapped reads, .coverage.txt file, parameter thresholds:
     - RAW_FILE=$1
     - FILT_FILE=$2